Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 Taken together, these results primarily indicate that TS-MDFA can serve as an effective method for the problem of improper solutions that frequently arise with ML, CML and ULS in estimating the STARTS model.
-Moreover, TS-MDFA may be preferable in situations where bias induced by Bayesian estimation is a concern---such as when $T$ is small---or when it is difficult to specify appropriate (weakly informative) priors.
+Moreover, TS-MDFA may be preferable when bias arising from the choice of prior distributions is a concern or when it is difficult to specify appropriate (weakly informative) priors.
 In addition, from the perspective of sensitivity analysis, by referring to estimation results from TS-MDFA, researchers may be better able to delineate a plausible range of conclusions regarding the parameters of the STARTS model.